SNEWS2/snewpy/models/Fornax_2019/README.md

-CCSN neutrino estimates from Fornax model of Vartanyan et al., taken from [their website](https://www.astro.princeton.edu/~burrows/nu-emissions.3d/).
+CCSN neutrino estimates from the 3D Fornax model of Vartanyan et al., taken from their [3D simulations index](https://www.astro.princeton.edu/~burrows/nu-emissions.3d/).

+Note that the 3D simulations extend to 0.7 s after core bounce.
+There are also [2D simulations](https://www.astro.princeton.edu/~burrows/nu-emissions.2d/) available which extend to >4 s after core bounce.

 The citations to be used are:
 * *A Successful 3D Core-Collapse Supernova Explosion Model* David Vartanyan, Adam Burrows, David Radice, Aaron Skinner, and Joshua Dolence, [MNRAS 482 (2019) 351](https://doi.org/10.1093/mnras/sty2585), [arXiv:1809.05106](https://arxiv.org/abs/1809.05106).